Graphics by ixii.

 - Scene 12: All – Epilogue

-Cloud-Save Method: For the Platinum, you would need to play through at least twice, but this can be greatly shortened by using a specific cloud-save method and redo each major decision, choosing the opposite of your choices during your first run.
+Cloud-Save Method: For the Platinum, you would need to play through at least twice, but this can be greatly shortened by using a specific cloud-save method to redo each major decision, choosing the opposite of your choices during your first run.
 First, you'll need to turn off your auto-upload to the cloud.
 When the time calls for it, you'll: 1) Save and quit the game, 2) upload your save to the cloud, 3) go back in and make whatever choice to get the trophy, then 4) quit the game and re-download the save, and finally 5) go back and choose the next decision.
 Rinse and repeat as needed.

 SPOILER WARNING: The trophy descriptions contain quite a few spoilers, especially those for the important decisions made throughout the game.